 More than a hundred Canadian researchers from across the country, including the TRIUMF ATLAS group, are involved in the international ATLAS project based at CERN; the team is called ATLAS Canada.
 TRIUMF also supports the international ATLAS Canadian Tier-1 Data Centre.

 The ATLAS experiment is one of the two general-purpose detectors at the LHC at CERN, the European Laboratory for Particle Physics.
-The LHC is designed to accelerate intense beams consisting of thousands of bunches, each containing up to 1011 protons, to an energy of 7 TeV—about 7 times more energy than the present world record.
-The protons will collide in the heart of the detectors, allowing their constituent partons to annihilate and liberate up to 14 TeV per collision for the creation of new particles.
-Bunches will collide 40 million times every second, giving a luminosity of 1034 cm-2s-1.
-This unprecedented combination of centre-of-mass energy and luminosity will allow the LHC to produce previously undiscovered particles with masses of a TeV (such as the Higgs) and more in sufficient numbers to ensure their discovery, probing the phase space crucial to understanding how electroweak symmetry is broken and mass is generated.
-This, in turn, is expected to contribute to an understanding of the connection of gravity to the three forces already described by the standard model.
-Among other outstanding issues, which the LHC is designed to address, are the nature of dark matter and the preponderance of matter over anti-matter in the composition of our universe.
+The LHC was designed to accelerate intense beams consisting of thousands of bunches, each containing up to 1011 protons, to an energy of up to 7 TeV.
+The protons collide in the heart of the detectors, allowing their constituent partons to annihilate for the creation of new particles.
+Bunches collide 40 million times every second, giving a luminosity of 1034 cm-2s-1.
+This unprecedented combination of centre-of-mass energy and luminosity allowed the LHC and the ATLAS and CMS experiments the historic 2012 discovery of the Higgs boson that led to the 2013 Nobel Prize in Physics to be awarded to Francois Englert and Peter Higgs.
+However, ATLAS is also designed to explore beyond-SM physics, including searches for dark matter and supersymmetric particles.
+To this end, the ATLAS collaboration is in the midst of a decade-long series of staged upgrades to ATLAS to prepare it for the High Luminosity LHC era, when the collider will provide multiple times the design beam intensity opening the way to potentially access the postulated beyond-SM physics.

 SNOLAB’s ultra-low background places it centre stage in two quests: on the cosmic scale for interstellar dark matter and on the microscopic scale for neutrinoless double-beta decay.
 Astrophysical measurements indicate that 80% of the matter in the universe is “missing,” that is, we can see its gravitational effects but it does not emit any heat or light.
 This “dark matter” is hypothesized to be the stuff that shapes the destiny of the universe, and yet we have no idea what it really is.